-Caution: Do not use a wet rag or allow water to enter the Reference 30k Booster enclosure.
+Warning: Never use a wet rag or allow water to enter the Reference 30k Booster enclosure.
 Do not immerse the Reference 30k Booster in any type of cleaning fluid (including water).
 Do not use any abrasive cleaners.

 Service

 Your Reference 30k Booster has no user-serviceable parts inside.
 Refer all service to a qualified service technician.